noseandnose/ezrasnashim/replit.md

 - June 26, 2025.
 Unified top bar and main modal design: Made top bar and main content sections use identical gradient and thickness with seamless visual connection using negative margin and matching rounded corners
 - June 26, 2025.
 Applied unified design across all pages: Removed page-specific headers, made top sections full-width with rounded bottom corners, reorganized content with main inspiration/core content in top section and secondary actions below
 - June 26, 2025.
 Enhanced daily mussar to support audio content like chizuk: Added audio_url, duration, and speaker fields to database, updated frontend to display audio player when available, maintains text fallback for non-audio content
+- June 26, 2025.
+Added speaker attribution to audio sections and thank you sections to all Torah modals: Enhanced database with speaker_name and speaker_website fields for all Torah content tables, displayed speaker names prominently for audio content, implemented blue thank you sections with website links matching Nishmas design
 ```

 ## User Preferences